rcoreilly/goki/gogi/README.md

 ## 2D Design

-* using the `github.com/go-gl/mathgl/mgl32/` math elements (vectors, matricies) which build on the basic `golang.org/x/image/math/f32` vectors -- svg does not seem to have a basic vector type so it uses -x -y, width, height etc
+* Using the basic 64bit geom from fogleman/gg -- the `github.com/go-gl/mathgl/mgl32/` math elements (vectors, matricies) which build on the basic `golang.org/x/image/math/f32` did not have appropriate 2D rendering transforms etc.

+* Using 64bit floats for coordinates etc because the spec says you need those for the "high quality" transforms, and Go defaults to them, and it just makes life easier -- won't have so crazy many coords in 2D space as we might have in 3D, where 32bit makes more sense and optimizes GPU hardware.

 * SVG names use the lower-case starting camelCase convention, and often contain -'s, so we use a struct tag of svg: to map the UpperCase Go field names to their underlying SVG names for parsing etc.  E.g., use `"{min-x,min-y}"` to label the vector elements of the `Min Vec2` field.

 * The SVG default coordinate system has 0,0 at the upper-left.
 The default 3D coordinate system flips the Y axis so 0,0 is at the lower left effectively (actually it uses center-based coordinates so 0,0 is in the center of the image, effectively -- everything is defined by the camera anyway)

-* Using 64bit floats for coordinates etc because the spec says you need those for the "high quality" transforms, and Go defaults to them, and it just makes life easier -- won't have so crazy many coords in 2D space as we might have in 3D, where 32bit makes more sense and optimizes GPU hardware.

 ## 3D Design